 "Look for a powerful serum that contains both of these ingredients like HydroPeptide Redefining Serum," says Imahiyerobo-Ip.

 In Your 30s

-Many women begin to notice subtle signs of aging in their 30s like fine lines and wrinkles.
+Many people begin to notice subtle signs of aging in their 30s like fine lines and wrinkles.
 Things like hyperpigmentation, melasma, and sunspots also might appear.
 To conquer these conditions, Imahiyerobo-Ip recommends depending on these acids:

 "If you are new to acids, I would recommend starting with a 5% glycolic acid product, such as NeoStrata's Foaming Glycolic Wash" suggests Imahiyerobo-Ip.

 "At this point, exposure to environmental pollutants starts to take a toll on the skin, and antioxidants are very important.
 In addition, some women develop more sensitivity to skincare products," says Imahiyerobo-Ip.
 She recommends the following:

 - Lactic acid: "Gentle and effective, lactic acid will benefit those with sensitive skin.
 It exfoliates and softens lines and wrinkles in a much less irritating way than other acids."